-The neu cellular oncogene or c-erbB-2 was discovered in the early 1980s.
-The oncogene was first identified as neu for neuroblastomas/glioblastomas in a line of rats in which a gestating female had been treated with ethylnitrosourea (1, 2), and for its homology with the viral oncogene v-erbB (avian erythroblastosis virus) and its close relationship with the epidermal growth factor receptor (EGFR or c-erbB-1) gene (3, 4).
-Amplification of this oncogene appeared to be directly involved in a certain number of tumor processes in humans, and particularly in breast cancer.
-Identification of the gene product, a 185,000 Da glycoprotein (p185), confirmed its tyrosine-kinase enzymatic activity (5), and the similarity of certain protein motifs to those of EGFR (6, 7), forming the start of a family of receptors, the HER receptors (for Human EGF Receptor), 4 members of which have been identified to date: HER1 (or EGFR), HER2, HER3 and HER4.
+It was in the early 1980s that the neu cellular oncogene or c-erbB-2 was discovered.
+The oncogene was first identified as neu for neuroblastomas/glioblastomas in a line of rats in which a gestating female had been treated with ethylnitrosourea (1, 2)), and for its homology with the viral oncogene v-erbB (avian erythroblastosis virus) and its close relationship with the epidermal growth factor receptor (EGFR or c-erbB-1) gene (3, 4).
+Amplification of this oncogene appeared to be directly involved in a certain number of tumor processes in humans, particularly in breast cancer.
+The identification of the gene product, an 185,000 Da glycoprotein (p185), confirmed its tyrosine-kinase enzymatic activity (5), and the similarity of certain protein motifs to those of EGFR (6,7), forming the start of a family of receptors, the HER receptors (for human EGF receptor), 4 members of which have been identified to date: HER1 (or EGFR), HER2, HER3 and HER4.
 The gene can thus be more simply referred to as HER2/neu, the receptor as HER2 and the protein itself as p185HER2.
-The HER-2/neu gene is located on the long arm of chromosome 17 (17q21) (6).
-It encodes the p185^{HER2} protein, composed of 1255 amino acids distributed between the extracellular domain (632 amino acids), the trans-membrane domain (22 amino acids) and the intracellular domain (580 amino acids) of the receptor (8).
-The extracellular domain, in fact made up of 4 subdomains (I to IV), enables ligand binding and receptor dimerization, while the intracellular domain possesses tyrosine kinase activity (phosphorylation/dephosphorylation of transmembrane proteins or intracellular intermediates) necessary for transduction of intracellular signals.
+The HER-2/neu gene is located on the long arm of chromosome 17 (17q21) (6) and encodes the p185^{HER2} protein comprised of 1255 amino acids distributed between the extracellular domain (632 amino acids), the transmembrane domain (22 amino acids) and the intracellular domain (580 amino acids) of the receptor (8).
+The extracellular domain, made up of 4 sub-domains (I to IV), enables ligand binding and receptor dimerization, while the intracellular domain possesses tyrosine kinase activity (phosphorylation/ dephosphorylation of transmembrane proteins or intracellular intermediates) necessary for the transduction of intracellular signals.
 The cellular signal then causes the transcription of one or several genes involved in the proliferation, growth, survival, motility and adhesion of cells (9).
 Signal transduction is only possible through ligand binding and dimerization, either with the same receptor (HER2-HER2: homodimers) or with another receptor of the same family (HER2-HER1, HER2-HER3, HER2-HER4: heterodimers).
-Among the potential ligands are EGF, amphiregulin, $TGF\alpha$ (for HER1), beta-cellulin (for HER1 and HER4) and heregulin (for HER3 and HER4) (Figure 1).
-The receptors are most often heterodimers since HER2 does not bind ligands and its preferred dimerization partner is the HER3 receptor (8, 10).
-The signaling pathways involved when the HER receptor dimers are activated are varied: MAP kinase pathway, PI3K/Akt pathway, phospholipase Cg pathway, janus kinase pathway.
-They are responsible for cell proliferation, survival and growth processes Heterodimers containing HER2 have been found to be more stable, to have a low level of dissociation and internalization and to generate stronger signals than other heterodimers (tighter ligand binding) (8, 9) justifying, in part, their involvement in certain tumor processes.
-As a transmembrane protein, the HER2 receptor may undergo proteolysis, a physiological process, resulting in cleavage between a 97 to 115 kD extracellular domain, called p105 or sHER2 (soluble HER2), which is released in the extracellular sector, and the rest of the 95 kD protein, called p95, which remains embedded in the plasma membrane.
+Among the potential ligands are EGF, amphiregulin, TGFα (for HER1), beta-cellulin (for HER1 and HER4) and heregulin (for HER3 and HER4) (Figure 1).
+The receptors are most often heterodimers since HER2 does not bind ligands and its preferred dimerization partner is the

+HER3 receptor (8,10).
+The signaling pathways involved when the HER receptor dimers are activated vary: the MAP kinase pathway, the PI3K/Akt pathway, the phospholipase Cy pathway and the janus kinase pathway.
+They are responsible for cell proliferation, survival and growth processes (9).
+Heterodimers containing HER2 have been found to be more stable, to have a low level of dissociation and internalization and to generate stronger signals than other heterodimers (tighter ligand binding) (8, 9) justifying, in part, their involvement in certain tumor processes.
+As a transmembrane protein, the HER2 receptor may undergo proteolysis, a physiological process, resulting in cleavage between a 97 to 115 KDa extracellular domain, called p105 or sHER2 (soluble HER2), which is released in the extracellular sector, and the rest of the 95 KDa protein, called p95, which remains embedded in the plasma membrane.
 The p95 portion may be associated with increased tyrosine kinase activity and, thus, with a greater signaling potential (11, 12).